ai-bits/xlstm/README.md

 `pip install git+https://github.com/NX-AI/transformers.git@integrate_xlstm#egg=transformers`

 Tested on Ubuntu 24.04 - to be specific.<br>
-If you run into a Torch 2.6.0 or a multi-GPU problem, take the kludge below!
+If you run into a Torch 2.6.0 or a multi-GPU problem, take the kludge install below!

+20250222 1015 With the help of OpenAI's 4o I got steaming almost working in `hello-torch-gpu2-ui1.py` - until CUDA crashes. (guess out of memory)<br>
+Mind: You need >32GB VRAM to run this.
+I hope someone from NX-AI will react before I decease to set up an inference server.
+(I am not aware of one.)

 20250215 2230 This is the quickest and dirtiest example imaginable to finally see working inference from the xLSTM-7b model.
 If you want to get your fingers dirty, `examples/hello-torch-cpu.py` works on the CPU, but I guess you need more than 32GB RAM.
 More than available on typical machines.